The Glass House (2001 film): Critical response

-Rotten Tomatoes reports that the film received positive reviews by 21% of the 86 surveyed critics.
+On Rotten Tomatoes, 21% of the 86 surveyed critics reviews were positive.
 The average rating was 4.23/10, and the consensus is: "Due to obvious plot twists and foreshadowing, The Glass House fails to thrill.
 By the end, it degenerates into ludicrousness."
-On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 34 out of 100, based on 17 critics, indicating "generally unfavorable reviews".
+On Metacritic it has a weighted average score of 34 out of 100, based on 17 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave it an average grade of "B" on an A+ to F scale.

 Roger Ebert rated The Glass House two out of four stars and criticized the film's script.
 Writing for The New York Times, A. O. Scott called it unintentionally funny.
 Robert Koehler of Variety also called the film unintentionally funny and questioned why so many talented actors signed on to a poor script.
 Edward Guthmann of the San Francisco Chronicle criticized the film's violence and the timing of the release, which coincided with the September 11 attacks (in fact, for many film critics it was the first movie they saw after returning to work).
 In a more positive review, USA Todays Claudia Puig rated the film two out of four stars, calling it "eerily engrossing".